ElliottMess/KoboAnalyser/README.md

 ### Error when building the dictionnary or configuration file

-If you see this message:
+If you see this message (or similar error):
 ```
 Error in file(file, ifelse(append, "a", "w")) :
   cannot open the connection